Admission to Rickmansworth School

 In Year Appeals

 You are now able to use the appeals online system for In Year Appeals.
-In order for you to be able to access the ‘appeals online system’ and register your intention to appeal, you can request registration details from the Local Authority’s Admissions and Transport Team (ATT) to enable you to log into the appeals online system.
+In order for you to be able to access the ‘appeals online system’ and register your intention to appeal, the Local Authority’s Admissions and Transport Team (ATT) will send you registration details following your In Year application to the school.
 Appeals resulting from in year admission applications will be heard within 30 school days of an appeal being lodged.

 The School is bound by its admissions criteria, and cannot offer places because of special circumstances.
 We would ask you not to write to the school – please see “Additional Supporting Documentation” above.